openshift-pipelines/pipelines-as-code/docs/content/docs/install/bitbucket_cloud.md

 - From the left navigation pane of your Bitbucket Cloud repository, go to **Repository settings** --> **Webhooks** tab and click on the **Add webhook** button.

-  - Set a **Title** (i.e: Pipelines as Code)
+  - Set a **Title** (i.e: Pipelines-as-Code)

-  - Set the **URL** to Pipeline as Code controller public URL.
+  - Set the **URL** to Pipelines-as-Code controller public URL.
 On OpenShift, you can get the public URL of the Pipelines-as-Code controller like this:

     ```shell